 Below are some important tips to ace Google’s systems design interview:

-- Leverage your experience: Systems design questions are mostly based on real-world systems that are functional and scalable.
+- Leverage your experience: Systems design questions are usually based on real-world systems that are functional and scalable.
 Having experience in building engineering systems is a big plus point, as a lot of questions can be navigated by leveraging your experience.
-If you don’t have hands-on design experience, lookup resources that will acquaint you with the ways of design.
+If you don’t have hands-on design experience, look up resources that will acquaint you with the ways of design.